Knoxville Truck Accident Attorneys

 • Mental anguish: This includes the psychological distress caused by the accident, such as fear, anxiety, and depression.

-• Loss of consortium: This includes the loss of the benefits of a spousal relationship, such as companionship, sexual relations, and support.
+• Loss of consortium: This includes losing the benefits of a married relationship, such as companionship, sexual relations, and support.

-• Physical disfigurement and impairment: This includes any physical injuries that have resulted in a permanent change in appearance or reduced ability to function.
+• Physical disfigurement and impairment: This includes any bodily injuries that have resulted in a permanent change in appearance or reduced ability to function.

-• Lowered quality of life: This includes any negative changes in the victim’s life that are not caused by physical injuries, such as being unable to enjoy favorite activities or losing independence.
+• Lowered quality of life: This includes any adverse changes in the victim’s life that are not caused by physical injuries, such as being unable to enjoy favorite activities or losing independence.

-When it comes to truck accident damages, economic damages are usually easier to quantify than non-economic damages; there’s a paper trail of medical bills and income statements that can be used as evidence.
-However, non-economic damages can be harder to prove, so you’ll need your attorney’s in-depth knowledge of the law and you might also need the testimony of expert witnesses.
+Regarding truck accident damages, economic damages are usually easier to quantify than non-economic damages; a paper trail of medical bills and income statements can be used as evidence.
+However, non-economic damages can be more complicated to prove, so you’ll need your attorney’s in-depth knowledge of the law and expert witnesses’ testimony.

 We fight trucking insurance companies to get you maximum compensation